2024-learn/DevOps/DevopsBootcamp/Linux/notes.md

 - read all the parameters that the user passes in
     - `$*`: represents all the arguments as a single string
     - `$#`: represents the total number of parameters passed in
+    - `$?`: captures value returned by the last command
 - __loops in linux__
 - Enable you to execute a set of commands repeatedly
   - there are different types of loops: